 In 2008, Butch Girls Can Fix Anything won a Golden Crown Literary Society’s Debut Author award.

-Sorry, this book is not for sale at the moment.
-Sign up for the Announcement List to be at the front of the line when it goes back up for sale!
+Sign up for the Announcement List to be at the front of the line when it goes for sale at more locations!

 Golden Threads, a publication for “Lesbian women over fifty, and their younger Lesbian friends”, reviewed BGCFA in their September 2007 issue!
 Reprinted here with permission.